Our mission is to empower youth to become global

 The Kaplan Family

-Patrick and Susan Keefe Family
+Patrick & Susan Keefe Family

 Ruth Ann Keene